railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

             * If all of them are checked then all the access modes would be applied

         But at least one access mode has to be checked, all of them can not be unchecked.
-If all of them are unchecked it would raise exception.
+If all of them are unchecked it would raise an exception.

 .. .. figure:: images/security_rule.png
 ..    :scale: 75
 ..    :align: center

-*For eg :* If we have a rule defined on ``res.partner`` object which tests if the user is the dedicated salesman of the partner ``[('user_id', '=', User)]``.
-We check only the create and write access mode and keep other access modes unchecked.
+*For example :* If we have a rule defined on ``res.partner`` object which tests if the user is the dedicated salesman of the partner ``[('user_id', '=', user.id)]``.
+We check only the create and write access modes and keep other access modes unchecked.

 So this means that a user in the group for which the rule is applied can only create/write records where he himself serves as the dedicated salesman and can not create/write records where he is not the dedicated salesman.
 As other access modes are unchecked the user can read/delete the records of partners where he is not the dedicated salesman.

-.. note:: Currently record rules are enforced for all operations (read, create, write, delete).
-But the above described feature is new for version 5.2.

 .. index::
    single: modification history

 Modification history
 --------------------

+.. _fig-log:

 .. figure::  images/view_log.png
    :scale: 75